-- KP4AA -- W8KTZ -- 5Z4LP -- N8EXI --

 W8KTZ its identity soon became not just Mike Stimac, but the SJHRC.
 When Mike left the

-due to renewal procedures having been forgotten.
+the 1960's but at some point, sad to admit, it lapsed due to renewal procedures having been forgotten.

 But Radio went on.
 In Kenya East Africa, the British Colonial Office controlled all